 Forage for Pollinators: Most of its plants are hermaphrodite, producing Pollen and Nectar (though also being gynodioecious, perhaps 10% are female which do not produce pollen, only nectar).
 It is self-compatible, although insect pollinators are required for within-flower selfing.
-Pollinated by a huge range of bees including Honeybees, though mainly by long-tongued bumblebees such as the common carder bee (Bombus pascuorum), and the garden bumblebee (Bombus hortorum), including B. lucorum, B. pascuorum, B. pratorum, B. ruderarius and Bombus terrestris.
-Also by the blue mason bee (Osmia caerulescens) recognisable on the female as she has a hint of blue.
+Pollinated by a huge range of bees mainly by Long-tongued Bumblebees such as the common carder bee (Bombus pascuorum), and the Garden bumblebee (Bombus hortorum), including B. lucorum, B. pascuorum, B. pratorum, B. ruderarius and Bombus terrestris.
+Also by the Blue Mason bee (Osmia caerulescens) recognisable on the female as she has a hint of blue.

 Flowering time: May, June, July, August, September.